Jonathon Ceglar

-Jonathon Ceglar (born 14 February 1991) is an Australian rules football player who plays for the Geelong Football Club in the Australian Football League (AFL).
-He previously played for the Hawthorn Football Club.
+Jonathon Ceglar (born 14 February 1991) is a former Australian rules football player who played for the Hawthorn Football Club and Geelong Football Club in the Australian Football League (AFL).
 Ceglar was also listed with the Collingwood Football Club but did not play a game for them.

 Early career

-In 2010 he was drafted by the Collingwood Football Club at pick 25 as part of a trade by Gold Coast.
-Ceglar is a tall, athletic ruckman who can go up forward.
-Jonathon was a major contributor to Vic Country's win in the AFL Under 18 Championships.
+In 2010 he was acquired by the Collingwood Football Club as part of a trade involving Pick 25, after being pre-listed by Gold Coast.
+Ceglar was a major contributor to Vic Country's win in the AFL Under 18 Championships.